thetechnocrat-dev/GoDoRP/README.md

 ```
 Then you can open the React frontend at localhost:3000 and the RESTful GoLang API at localhost:5000

-Changing any frontend (React) code locally will cause a hot-reload in the browser with updates and changing any backend (GoLang) code locally will also automatilly update any changes.
+Changing any frontend (React) code locally will cause a hot-reload in the browser with updates and changing any backend (GoLang) code locally will also automatically update any changes.

 Then to build production images run:
 ```bash